Selective Reviews of Bandit Problems in AI via a Statistical View: -Armed Contextual Bandit

+Using the notation defined above, suppose the rewards satisfy the condition in \eqref{eq:reward_}.
 Following the idea of the TS algorithm, we design the algorithm using a Gaussian likelihood function and a Gaussian prior.
-More precisely, suppose that at time \(t\), given feature vectors \(x_{t,k}\) and parameter \(\theta\), the reward \(r_k(t)\) satisfies
+More precisely, suppose that at time \(t\), given feature vectors \(x_{t,k}\) and parameter \(\theta\), the~reward \(r_k(t)\) satisfies

 where \(v\) is a constant used to parametrize the algorithm.
-Then, the posterior distribution of the parameter \(\theta\) at time \(t\) follows:
+Then, the~posterior distribution of the parameter \(\theta\) at time \(t\) follows:

-At each time step \(t\), a sample \(\tilde{\theta}_t\) is simply drawn from this distribution, and the arm is selected to maximize \(x_{t,k}^T \tilde{\theta }_t\).
+At each time step \(t\), a~sample \(\widetilde{\theta}_{t-1}\) is simply drawn from this distribution, and~the arm is selected to maximize \(x_{t,k}^T \widetilde{\theta }_{t-1}\).

-The pseudocode of the Thompson Sampling for Linear Contextual Bandits (LinTS) algorithm is as Algorithm \ref{alg:LinTS}.
+The pseudocode of the TS for Linear Contextual Bandits (LinTS) algorithm is as Algorithm \ref{alg:LinTS}.